deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 ![](figures/figures_7_2.png)

-> 🔼 Figure 3 presents the results of DPLM-2 for unconditional protein generation, showing its ability to generate diverse and high-quality proteins with simultaneous structure-sequence co-generation, as well as its performance in structure novelty, diversity, and length extrapolation.
+> 🔼 Figure 3 shows the evaluation results of DPLM-2 on unconditional protein generation, illustrating its capability to generate high-quality, diverse, and novel protein sequences and structures simultaneously.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Evaluation of DPLM-2 on unconditional structure-sequence co-generation.
 Here for designability of co-generated proteins, we use ESMFold to obtain refolded structure of DPLM-2-generated sequence and measure the structural similarity between DPLM-2-generated structure and the refolded structure, which aims to measure the compatibility of the co-generated structure and sequence pairs.